Gulag: A History: Part II: Life and Work in the Camps

 The second part of Gulag describes the many ways in which the Soviet government justified arrests, including having foreign ties, being a refugee, or simply being in the wrong place at the wrong time.
 The author details torture tactics used during interrogations and their psychological impacts.
 Applebaum describes the accounts of the different prisons that were built across the Soviet Union, and how the experiences differed widely from their populations and their strict rules and regulations.
 After the arrest of prisoners, Applebaum dedicates a section to the experience once people were initially imprisoned.
 As there were strict rules for silence in most camps, the author explains how codes were invented in order to communicate with other prisoners across the walls.
 "Even those who had not read about the code or learned it from others sometimes figured it out, as there were standard methods of teaching it."
 In one case, American survivor Alexander Dolgun was able to learn a code in Lefortovo.
-When he was finally able to “talk” to the man in the next cell, and understood that the man was asking him ‘Who are you?’ he felt ‘a rush of pure love for a man who has been asking me for three months who I am’."
+When he was finally able to "talk" to the man in the next cell, and understood that the man was asking him 'Who are you?' he felt 'a rush of pure love for a man who has been asking me for three months who I am'."

-Transportation across the camps was also described as a brutal part of the prisoners’ experience, in many cases suffering extreme dehydration and having nowhere but an often frozen-over hole in the floor of the train carts to relieve themselves.
+Transportation across the camps was also described as a brutal part of the prisoners' experience, in many cases suffering extreme dehydration and having nowhere but an often frozen-over hole in the floor of the train carts to relieve themselves.
 Through the account of Evgeniya Ginzburg, Applebaum explains how even in the cases where prisoners received a cup of water a day, they were "tormented" in having to decide "whether to drink their whole cup in the morning, or try to save it."

 The camps did not live up to the ideal set forth by Moscow officials, who despite regular visits could not manage to make the camps function in the economically efficient way in which they were designed.
-The conditions in the camps are described by the author as ones of extreme neglect, especially during the coldest and hottest months, during which the temperature changes were not accounted for in the prisoners’ workload or food rations.
+The conditions in the camps are described by the author as ones of extreme neglect, especially during the coldest and hottest months, during which the temperature changes were not accounted for in the prisoners' workload or food rations.

 Applebaum goes into detail on the experience of guards and prisoners, including the specific experience of women and children.
 The author also explores the accounts of strategies for survival, as well as those successful moments of rebellion and escape experienced in the camps.
-The author concludes that rebellions, such as the Ust-Usa rebellion and some successful escapes from the Solovetsky camps, were signs of the beginning of the end for the Gulag.
+The author concludes that rebellions, such as the Lesoreid uprising and some successful escapes from the Solovetsky camps, were signs of the beginning of the end for the Gulag.